apostrophecms/docs/docs/reference/field-types/radio.md

 The `following` argument is an object containing the schema fields being followed as keys and the value of those fields as values.
 Note that the key will match the field name(s) in the `following` field array exactly.
 So if you are passing a parental schema field value in an `object` or `array` schema field, you need to include the prefixing `<` along with the name.
 See the [`following`](#following) property description.

-It is usually a good idea to perform at least short-term caching in your choices method, in order to limit the impact on performance when editing.
+When your `choices` method is async, while calls to the method are debounced to keep the rate of calls reasonable, is usually a good idea to perform at least short-term caching in order to limit the impact on performance when editing.

 ``` javascript
 module.exports = {